Andrea Briotti

-Andrea Briotti (born 2 May 1986) is an Italian footballer.
+Andrea Briotti (born 2 May 1986) is an Italian retired footballer.

 Biography

-A native of Rome, Briotti started his career at A.S.
-Roma and received Italian youth teams call-up there.
+A native of Rome, Briotti started his career at AS Roma and received Italian youth teams call-up there.
 He played his only match at Serie A in April 2005, substituted Giuseppe Scurto in the 88 minute.
-The match ended in 3–3 draw.
+The match ended in a 3–3 draw.

-In August 2005, he was loaned to Napoli Soccer at Serie C1.
+In August 2005, he was loaned to Napoli at Serie C1.
 He played for the Champion 9 times.
 In the next season he joined Sassuolo in a co-ownership deal.
 He failed to make any appearances and left for Scafatese and Carrarese of Serie C2 on loan.

-On 2 July 2009, the club announced Briotti and team-mate Michael Brini Ferri left for Viareggio permanently.
+On 2 July 2009, the club announced Briotti and teammate Michael Brini Ferri left for Viareggio permanently.